TadiT7/treble_experimentations_wiki/Huawei-P10-and-P10-Plus.md

 There is a way to run [stock camera app (XDA)](https://forum.xda-developers.com/project-treble/trebleenabled-device-development/huawei-stock-camera-app-treble-roms-t3735169) under LineageOS.

 * SIM
 > LineageOS asking to reboot when pulling in/out the SIM card.
-Solution: turn on/off the Airplane Mode.
+Just reject this requests.

 > USSD (like *100#) requests are not working